Obsession by Ramsey Campbell

 - Finished reading it on August 25, 2003

 - While this was a pleasant story to read, it was a bit on the short side.
-The story is about the town of Orangefield and something that is trying to use it to come back to this side of reality.
+The story is about the town of Orangefield and some thing that is trying to use it to come back to this side of reality.
 Rituals have to be performed and people killed, all of which is being orchestrated through dreams and voices from the other side.
 A bit predictable at times but still enjoyable.
 Rather than the length of the story being a fault, I think the problem stems in a different area, a lack of focus.
 There wasn't really one character we followed around; it was multiple characters.
 As a result, we don't end up feeling too much for any of them.
 Additionally the story just seemed too brief in spots.
 Not that something was missing but more like the story telling went from more detail to very little detail.
 And that would be acceptable in a long book where we care for the characters and believe in them, but in something that is not even 200 pages there is no reason to not infuse the story with more.

 Others by James Herbert